ansys/pymeilisearch/doc/source/user-guide/cli-usage.rst

 - ``--template <template>``: Name of the template to use or the path to where the template file is located.
 Available templates are ``sphinx_pydata`` and ``default``.
-  The Meilisearch scrapper tool, `docs-scraper <https://github.com/meilisearch/docs-scraper>`_ requires a configuration file to know what content to scrape.
-For an example of a configuration file, see `Set your Config File <https://github.com/meilisearch/docs-scraper#set-your-config-file>`_ in the README for this scrapper tool.
+  The Meilisearch scrapper tool, `docs-scraper <https://github.com/meilisearch/docs-scraper>`_, requires a configuration file to know what content to scrape.
+For an example of a configuration file, see `Set your Config File <https://github.com/meilisearch/docs-scraper#set-your-config-file>`_ in the README for this tool's GitHub repository.
-- ``--index <index name>``: Name of the Meilisearch index to use to identify the content.
+- ``--index <index name>``: Name of the Meilisearch index to use to identify content.
 - ``<source>``: Format type for the documents to upload.
 It can be ``html``, ``url``, or ``github``.
 - ``<location>``: Location of the documents or website to upload.